isaacadams/hat/README.md

 # e.g. example/pastebin/pastebin.toml
 [environment]
 # any variable can be defined here that needs to be used throughout testing
+# all environment variables and .env file(s) will be loaded automatically
 # <name> = <value>
 base = "https://your-api-domain.com/api/v1"